Current and Upcoming News

 Farm Fun Summer Camps Are So Much More Than Just Fun

-Fifth and sixth graders at SVCS each spend a week mentoring campers as they guide them in daily animal care, feeding, and greenhouse awareness.
+Our middle school students each spend a week mentoring campers as they guide them in daily animal care, feeding, and greenhouse awareness.
 They also become team players in the engineering, problem solving and creative group skills drills.
 It is our belief that if an individual can learn something, understands it, then reteaches it, they truly have accomplished the knowledge and greater meaning of the lesson.

 Ag Students are Bringing Wholesome Food to Your Plates